-1.2 The Group respects the United Nations Global Compact and adheres to the ten principles covering Human rights, Employment regulations and Anti-corruption.
-We work collaboratively with our Supply Chain to deliver these principles, whilst also adhering to our core values: versatility, openness, resilience, and integrity.
+Our ultimate shareholder: VINCI, is a signatory to the United Nations Global Compact which adheres to the ten principles covering Human rights, Employment regulations and Anti-corruption.
+Our businesses in the UK work collaboratively with our Supply Chain to deliver these principles, whilst also adhering to our core values: versatility, openness, resilience, and integrity.

-The Group takes its responsibility to avoid and mitigate any modern slavery in its operations extremely seriously.
-To that end we have developed and reviewed our detailed policy and strategy originally running over 3 years to support this statement.
+Eurovia UK takes its responsibility to avoid and mitigate any modern slavery in its operations extremely seriously.
 Our approach to modern slavery is governed by our main board, who provide leadership from the top down, continually striving for best practice and leading by example.
-Our modern slavery policy is communicated to our supply chain, embedded into our procurement policy and is part of the way we work.
+Our Modern Slavery Policy is communicated to our supply chain, embedded into our procurement policy and is part of the way we work.

 We collectively work in line with the VINCI Manifesto and other key Ethics policies and Human Rights Guidelines.
 These are available on their website www.vinci.com.
-These documents explicitly state how we operate as a business and the steps taken to ensure that we are a transparent, accessible and inclusive organisation.
+These documents explicitly state how we operate as a business and the steps taken to ensure that we are a transparent, accessible, and inclusive organisation.
 We additionally work to the policies listed below, which are reviewed regularly and updated to ensure that ongoing opportunities for improvement are identified and acted upon.
 These policies include:

 • Recruitment and Selection

-We carry out Right to Work and Pre-Employment checks on all employees joining our organisation and this includes the employee being able to provide evidence that they are in possession of their own identification documents and we conduct checks to ensure that the bank account details provided belong to the employee and not a third party.
+We carry out Right to Work checks on all employees joining our organisation.
+All employees are asked to provide evidence that they are in possession of their own identification documents and we conduct checks to ensure that the bank account details provided, belong to that employee.
 Any discrepancies identified are investigated thoroughly and appropriate action taken.

 We have internal procedures and an external anonymous helpline run by Safecall, accessible to all employees for them to highlight any concerns they may have.
-All reports received are treated seriously and are dealt with in line with the process outlined within the Whistleblowing section of the staff handbook.
+All reports received are treated seriously and are dealt with in line with the process outlined within the Whistleblowing section of the Employee handbook.

 In respect of our contingent labour and resource processes, we operate a robust system, working with a consistent number of recruitment agency partners, to fulfil our contingent workforce requirements.
-We have in place annual reviews with the recruitment agency partners.
+We undertake annual reviews with these partners.
 For permanent staff we have implemented a commercial agreement with a recruitment process outsourcing provider to standardise our legislative approach to recruitment across our businesses, including off payroll working rules (IR35), which were implemented with effect from 1st April 2021.

 We have a robust approach to supply chain management and understand that it is critical to the success of our modern slavery strategy and policy to engage with, support and develop our supply chain in this regard.

-In developing our strategy and policy in relation to modern slavery, the Group has taken the following steps:
+In developing our strategy and policy in relation to modern slavery, we continue to take the following steps:

-2. Reviewed the method of recording information relating to modern slavery during the prequalification process in eSource (our
+2. Continuous development of recording information relating to modern slavery during the prequalification process in eSource 2 (our

 Supply Chain onboarding platform).